nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User enters command followed by the index of the Task to be deleted.
-2. Task Manager does a search through the database and deletes the task.
+2. Menion does a search through the database and deletes the task.
-3. Task Manager displays the list of Tasks left in the database.
+3. Menion displays the list of Tasks left in the database.

 Use case ends.